 While there are various ways to earn from real estate investing, the old school ones tend to still work in the last few years.

 The more you know, the better your investment decisions will be.
-Apart from that, you owe it to yourself to know more about this undertaking before you invest your hard-earned money and other resources.
-While we are talking about passive income here, commitment is needed in making this venture a success.
+Apart from that, you owe it to yourself to know more about this undertaking before you invest your money and other resources.
+While we are talking about passive income here, commitment is key in making this venture a success.

-In the end, the more you know, the more you will understand if real estate investing is for you or not.
+In the end, the more you know, the more you will understand if real market investing is for you or not.
 For one, an investor with zero knowledge must invest his time and energy learning not just the ins and outs of the industry.
 Also, he must dig background information on each developer and financing strategy available, among the most important things.

 Every investor understands the importance of planning as a necessary first step.
 Initially, you need to identify growth areas or the location you wish to invest in a property in, the type of property, and the target market.

 Once you know all these, your next step is to figure out the investment timeline or the most feasible period to realize ROI (return on investment).
 The plan lays out the ROI against the expenses and revenues, so you’d know when you would actually realize the returns.
 The plan also gives you the complete picture wherein decisions are made based on the available data and calculated risks.